Coupled electron-phonon hydrodynamics and viscous thermoelectric equations: Coupled electron-phonon scattering matrix

 \section{Coupled electron-phonon scattering matrix}

 In this Appendix we derive the scattering rates for electrons and phonons, including drag effects.
 These determine the scattering matrix on the right-hand side of the epBTE, \cref{eq:BTE_el_ph}.
-Self quadrants $\mathrm{S}^{\rm el}_{\km,\kmp},\mathrm{S}^{\rm ph}_{\qs,\qsp}$ of the electron-phonon scattering matrix are reported in \citet{phoebe}; we derive the complementary expressions for the drag quadrants $\mathrm{D}^{\rm el-ph}_{\km,\qsp},\mathrm{D}^{\rm el-ph}_{\qs,\kmp}$ \cite{levchenko2020transport,fiorentini2016}, and then apply them a two-carrier generalization of the symmetrization transformation discussed by \citet{hardy1970}.
+Self quadrants $\mathrm{S}^{\rm ee}_{\km,\kmp},\mathrm{S}^{\rm ph}_{\qs,\qsp}$ of the electron-phonon scattering matrix are reported in \citet{phoebe}; here we verify those expressions and derive the complementary expressions for the drag quadrants $\mathrm{D}^{\rm ep}_{\km,\qsp},\mathrm{D}^{\rm pe}_{\qs,\kmp}$ \cite{levchenko2020transport,fiorentini2016}, and then perform a two-carrier generalization of the symmetrization transformation discussed by \citet{hardy1970}.